Search

 Back to top

 Everyone in the workplace has a duty to keep the workplace safe.
 Those individuals in key leadership positions play a very important role in developing and maintaining a healthy and safe work culture.
-Directors, senior managers, senior executives, chief operating/financial/etc. officers, board members...regardless of the title used, these positions have an overall responsibility to provide a healthy and safe workplace and to ensure that adequate resources are provided to meet the organization's occupational health and safety (OH&S) objectives.
+Directors, senior managers, senior executives, chief executive officers, chief operating officers, vice presidents, etc. Regardless of the title used, these positions have an overall responsibility to provide a healthy and safe workplace and to ensure that adequate resources are provided to meet the organization's occupational health and safety objectives.

 Employers are required to take certain steps to ensure health and safety.
-As a director or senior manager, your obligation is to ensure theses steps have been taken and were done properly.
+As a director or senior manager, your obligation is to ensure these steps have been taken and are done properly.

-Please see the OSH Answers, OH&S Legislation in Canada - Basic Responsibilities for more information, including the resonsibilities of employees, supervisor or manager, and employer.
+Please see the OSH Answers, Health and Safety Legislation in Canada - Basic Responsibilities for more information, including the responsibilities of employees, supervisors or managers, and employers.

 Who is a "senior officer" at an organization?